 The Ministry of Education and Training issued Circular No. 15/2022/TT-BGDDT, regulating the teaching of high school cultural knowledge in vocational education institutions for students with junior high school diplomas.
 After students have studied and passed the exam, they will be granted a certificate of meeting the high school cultural knowledge requirements by the vocational education institution to study at a higher level of vocational education.
 Circular No. 01/2023/TT-BGDDT promulgates the regulations on the organization and operation of vocational education and continuing education centers.

-Thus, since Resolution No. 29, our country has gradually issued legal documents, decrees, circulars, policies, and solutions on vocational training in a synchronous manner, creating conditions for junior high schools, high schools, and vocational education institutions to carry out career guidance, vocational training, and vocational training more conveniently and effectively.
+Thus, since Resolution No. 29 was issued, our country has gradually issued legal documents, decrees, circulars, policies, and solutions on vocational training in a synchronous manner, creating conditions for junior high schools, high schools, and vocational training institutions to carry out career guidance, vocational training, and vocational training more conveniently and effectively.

 DISTRIBUTION RESULTS ARE STILL FAR FROM THE TARGET